-The course covers the disassembly and assembly techniques common on today's transportation vehicles in the repair process.
-During the course we will test, diagnose and repair automotive engines, brakes, suspensions, or power transmission units.
+Course #:23SCED Code:13208Duration:block-semesterCredits:1Grade:11, 12Prerequisite:IndustrialWelding course we will test, diagnose and repair automotive engines, brakes, suspensions, or power transmission units.
 Overhaul of any one of the above components will become your major project.
 School equipment may be used.
 Students need to provide their own transportation.